 Google My Business

-Search for their business name and look at the information in their Google My Business panel on the right side. (put a screen shot image here.)
+Search for their business name and look at the information in their Google My Business panel (Google Knowledge Panel) on the right side of a Google search engine results page.

 How thorough is their information?
 Are they using images and Google posts.
 See how many Google reviews they have, their overall rating and if they have recent reviews.